Why you should be using the Trimble SPS855 series GNSS receivers

 The Trimble NetR9 GNSS is grey and color and otherwise looks like the SPS85x, but does not offer an internal radio.
 The NetR9 was designed for VRS network installations only.

 The R9s looks identical to the NetR9, but the "S" model offers additional configurations like an internal wideband UHF radio for local corrections and supports field configurations through any controller running Access software - which makes the R9s much more versatile - and almost identical to the SPS855 (without the 900MHz option).
 440 channels capable of tracking every satellite constellation available today.

 The Trimble NetRs receiver was the first to go online, but was difficult to set up and was a GPS receiver only.
 Additionally the NetRS is not a field receiver and does not have an internal radio.
 This receiver has a Linux operating system.
 Unless you are already familiar with these, our recommendation is to stay clear of the NetRS because of how difficult it is to get set up.

-This article was written in 2016 and updated in April, 2020.
-We put forth our best efforts to ensure accuracy of information listed.
+This article was updated in April, 2021.
+We put forth our best efforts to ensure accuracy of information listed, but Trimble can change available options overtime.
 Please use this information as an additional guide to help you make a decision.